 - Illustrations are in with newer acts.
 Take an illustration, add your album and band name and you’re all done.

-- Concert posters often sport illustrations as a backdrop to their schedules, or if they’re a solo act, pictures of their own band.
+- Rock posters often sport illustrations as a backdrop to their schedules, or if they’re a solo act, pictures of their own band.

 - Examples: Muse, Deep Purple, Poets of the Fall, Mastodon.

 You should have a good library of references by now, and it’s time for the next stage.
 Designing your poster is easy with the PosterMyWall editor, as you’ll find templates for all kinds of genres and sizes – saving you a lot of time and hassle as you don’t have to create the design from scratch.
 It’s already been designed for you, by professionals.
 Get started by browsing the following categories: